osteele/p5-server/docs/proxy-cache.md

 # Proxy Cache

-The proxy cache enables “airplane mode”, where the p5-server development server can used without an internet connection.
+The proxy cache enables “airplane mode”, where the p5-server development server can be used without an internet connection.

 It works by caching requests to known Content Delivery Network (CDN) servers, so that they are served from a local cache instead.